HiveProject2021/Hivecoin/whitepaper/README.md

 Several projects have added tokens to the Bitcoin blockchain.
 First is JR Willett's Mastercoin [2], followed by Counterparty [3] and other projects.
 A type of protocol developed to facilitate the creation of assets on the Bitcoin blockchain is called colored coins [4], because they mark Bitcoin transactions with special transactions in OP_RETURN [5], just like in the Bitcoin protocol The comment field is the same.

 The advantage of embedding assets in the Bitcoin blockchain is a high degree of security.
 Many people believe that Bitcoin is the most secure blockchain because of the large amount of distributed mining capabilities that can protect each block through "highly difficult hashing" [6].
 Since distributed Bitcoin nodes recognize the level of work required to create difficult hashes, it is almost impossible to rewrite or modify the blockchain without the prohibitively high mining investment.
-To tamper with the Bitcoin blockchain and rewrite or modify its ledger will require a huge effort by investors at the level of a nation-state.
+To tamper with the Bitcoin blockchain and rewrite or modify its ledger will require a huge effort by investors at a nation-state level.

-The disadvantage of adding smart contracts to the Bitcoin blockchain is that the Bitcoin rules originally written must be followed, and Bitcoin nodes do not know that the smart contract is being embedded.
+The disadvantage of adding smart contracts to the Bitcoin blockchain is that the Bitcoin rules are originally written must be followed, and Bitcoin nodes do not know that the smart contract is being embedded.
 This means that Bitcoin transactions must be used for every smart contract, and It must send enough bitcoins to be considered a valid transaction, even if the main purpose of the transaction is to send assets.
 This is very inconvenient, but the main disadvantage is that the bitcoins are spent without knowing the operation of the embedded smart contract Bitcoin customers of Bitcoin may destroy the asset.
 For example, a private key holder of Bitcoin holding assets in a smart contract may accidentally send the Bitcoin to an exchange or wallet and lose these assets.
 Part of the solution to this problem is to create a special address format for assets in smart contracts, but it does not prevent errors that may destroy assets.
 It just provides more clues, indicating that assets are embedded in transactions in smart contracts.

 Other token standards (such as ERC20, ERC721, and ERC223) are built on Ethereum or other blockchains that support smart contracts.
 There is another problem when using these smart contracts.
 Since the Ethereum network itself cannot recognize these smart contract tokens, it currently cannot prevent certain common problems.
 Smart contracts may confuse users because there may be multiple ERC20 tokens with the same name.
 The only difference between contracts with the same contract is the hash of the contract.

 ## 3. Full Asset Aware Protocol Level System

 The solution is to create a Bitcoin-like system that fully understands the assets.
 An asset-aware system has two main advantages.
 First, it allows clients and RPC commands to manage assets and protect assets from accidental destruction.
 Second, it allows a single native client or mobile wallet to issue, track and transfer assets.
-Finally, in order to provide the security of basic assets, Bitcoin-like systems can only be operated with market value, strong mining communities and widely distributed master nodes.
+Finally, in order to provide asset security, a strong mining community and widely distributed master nodes are needed as a guarantee.

 **Assets**
 Assets can be issued by users of the Hive protocol or generated by Hive asset mortgages, rather than generated by mining.
-The users of the Hive protocol create these assets and determine their purpose and rules independently of the protocol.
-These assets or tokens exist on the Hivecoin blockchain and can be any name, denomination or purpose chosen by the creator of each asset, coin or token.
+The Hive protocol users create these assets and determine their purpose and rules independently of the protocol.
+These assets or tokens exist on the Hivecoin blockchain and can be any name, denomination, or purpose chosen by the creator of each asset, coin, or token.
 Tokens are transferable and are as easy to move as Bitcoin or other cryptocurrencies with similar functions.
-In Hivecoin, assets are only a limited number of unique symbols, and can be transferred to any Hivecoin address.
-Assets created using the Hive protocol have multiple advantages: easy to use, tightly integrated with native coins, and protected by fair POW and POS, and open source codes run by decentralized autonomous organizations.
+In Hivecoin, assets are only a limited number of unique symbols and can be transferred to any Hivecoin address.
+Assets created using the Hive protocol have multiple advantages: easy to use, tightly integrated with native coins, and protected by fair POW and POS, and open-source codes run by decentralized autonomous organizations.

 **Uses for Assets**
 Assets or tokens can be used for anything the creator's imagination can think of.
 The idea presented here is an example.

-**Representing real world custodied physical or digital assets to tokens**
+**Representing real-world physical or digital assets to tokens**
 * Gold bars
-* Silver coins
-* Physical currency
-* Artwork
-* Land deed
 * Copyright Information
 * Medical information
 * Educational information
 * Logistics information

-**Representing a share of a project**
-* Securities tokens: stocks of companies whose stocks are represented by tokens, not physical stock certificates
-* Securities or partnership interests with built-in ability to pay in the form of HVN
-* Tokens representing cooperatives, limited partnerships, royalty-sharing or profit-sharing platforms
-* Token, representing a crowdfunding project, capable of transferring or reselling the project

-**Representing virtual goods**
-* Event tickets, such as the Baltimore Hives game with resale capability
-* Permit to allow activities
-* Use the service's access token
-* Currency and items in the game can be transferred outside the game platform

-**Representing a credit**
-* Gift card
-* Air mileage
-* Reward points

 ## 4. Hivecoin Launch and Algorithm

-Hivecoin was announced on March 5, 2021[7] and released binaries for mining on April 1, 2021,[8] the respective ninth anniversary of the announcement and launch of Bitcoin.
-Hivecoin is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
-This will be accomplished in phases which build upon each other.
+Hivecoin was announced on March 5, 2021[7] and released binaries for mining on April 1, 2021,[8], the respective ninth anniversary of the announcement and launch of Bitcoin.
+Hivecoin is a bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
+This will be accomplished in phases that build upon each other.

 \- In progress

-Create a platform like Bitcoin with a new mining algorithm, KAWPOW[9], invented by the Ravencoin developers, intended to prevent immediate dominance by mining pools, and future dominance by ASIC mining equipment.
+Create a platform like Bitcoin with a new mining algorithm, KAWPOW[9], invented by the Ravencoin developers, intended to prevent immediate dominance by mining pools and future authority by ASIC mining equipment.

 Launch the token with no pre-mine and a fair launch to widely distribute the tokens.

 Allow the mining rate to increase and the value of the HVN token to naturally grow and gradually disburse to holders that understand the value of the platform.

-Utilize proof of work mining, not because it burns a scarce resource of electricity, or the requirement of computer hardware, but instead focuses on the most valuable part of the "work" which is building an ever-larger and time-based wall that protects user data from future tampering and censorship with every new layer.
+Utilize proof of work mining, not because it burns a scarce resource of electricity or the requirement of computer hardware, but instead focuses on the most valuable part of the "work", which is building an ever-larger and time-based wall that protects user data from future tampering and censorship with every new layer.

-Using proof of stake, Hivecoin can create as many online master nodes as possible.
-These master nodes will provide timely and fast data transmission services, rather than simply hiding behind the firewall.
-And these master nodes can participate in voting and participate in the community Autonomous, and decide where 5% of Hivecoin marketing expenses will be spent.
+Using proof of service, Hivecoin builds a second-level network based on the first-level miner network, which is similar to DASH.
+The second layer of the network is supported by the master node (also known as the full node), which provides Hivecoin with unique performance support.
+The master nodes do not participate in mining activities, so they have instant transactions, decentralized management, and budget proposals.
+Because the second level is essential, the master node will get part of the block reward.
+Specifically, the division of block rewards is as follows:45% is allocated to miners.45% is allocated to master node holders.The remaining 10% is allocated to the budget proposal system.

+## 5. Simplified Smart Contract

+Hivecoin has established a set of simplified virtual machines, which can implement smart contracts based on Bitcoin encoding and transaction rules.
+Under normal circumstances, users only need to set a few simple command codes to create contracts.
+For example, the HVN is mortgaged for interest generation, and the main node votes to decide when to start the budget.

+The advantages of the simplified version of the smart contract are that users are simple to use, easy to operate, safe, and concise.
+The disadvantage is that it can only implement some of the system's built-in functions and is not as powerful as the ETH smart contract.

+However, Hivecoin realizes asset creation, mortgage interest, main node voting, community autonomy, and other features, supporting decentralized management and decentralized finance.

+## 6. Master node system

+The master node system is also called proof of service (PoSe), because the essence of the master node is to provide key services for the network.
+The entire Hivecoin network is supervised by master nodes, who have the right to reject unqualified blocks created by miners.
+If miners try to take possession of all the block rewards or run the old version of the Hivecoin software, the master node network will isolate the block and prevent it from being added to the blockchain.

+In short, miners form the first level of the network, providing users with funds sending and receiving services and preventing double-spending payments.
+The block reward of the miner network is 45%.
+The master node constitutes the second level of the network and provides support for Hivecoin's outstanding performance.
+The master node does not participate in mining activities, so the mining equipment cannot act as the master node, and the block reward of the master node network is 45%.
+To hold the master node, the user must have 1000000HVN as a "margin".
+This deposit is always in the holder's full control and can be freely controlled by the holder.
+Once the deposit is transferred or paid, the corresponding master node will go offline and stop receiving blockchain rewards.

+## 7. Decentralized budget management
+In a decentralized budget management system, part of the block reward is managed by the network itself, and is implemented in the development and expansion of the ecosystem in the name of the operator according to the voting status of the master nodes in different budget proposals.
+These funds are directly used to support the development and promotion of Hivecoin.
+The master node operator votes on specific budgets and projects that need to be funded to determine the direction of Hivecoin.
+The process is completed in a completely transparent manner through a public portal, where new proposals are proposed, and the master node can vote on them.
+The budget can be used for anything that creates value in the ecosystem.

+This is a decentralized system that is 100% dominated by the master node.
+The budget in the system is directly set and paid by the blockchain.
+In this way, the blockchain employs core developers and introduces a new concept of paid blockchain contractors, where people work for the network through decentralized voting by all master nodes and are directly rewarded by the network.
+One advantage of this model is that it can survive early adopters.
+If the early master node operators sell their Dash, the new owner can set up a master node and thus obtain voting rights on budgets and projects.
+This ensures that there is a maintenance working system when people come and go, enabling the network to independently maintain itself without relying on specific actors.
+For each project, if the budget is approved, it will be added to the total budget and paid directly from the blockchain to the staff.
+This allows Hivecoin to hire core developers and pay them now after approving the work in a decentralized manner.

-## 5. Asset Issuance & Transfer
+## 8. Asset Issuance & Transfer

 The token name is unique.
 Whoever creates it first belongs to whoever owns it.